 — RELATED: 14 best weather apps to use on Windows 10

 ActiveCaptain is another great software option that allows you to navigate your boat to any destination.
-The features included in this software shows you information about anchorages, marinas and other important local data.
+The features included in this software show you information about anchorages, marinas, and other important local data.

 The information you store regarding your route and also data about the weather and currents is easily searchable, offering you fast results.
 This software integrates perfectly with NOAA charts, and can also use street maps and satellite views.
 The data is continuously refreshed by over 100k boaters and sailors that input data around the clock, offering you more accurate information than ever.

-The software then takes that information and shows you data that’s available in that area, coding different elements – marinas, anchorages and hazards – , by colour.
-If you feel like you need more detailed information regarding a marina, anchorage point, or hazard, you can just click on the element, and a pop-up window will appear that presents you with other sailors comments, recommandations, and other important data.
+The software then takes that information and shows you data that’s available in that area, coding different elements – marinas, anchorages, and hazards, by color.
+If you feel like you need more detailed information regarding a marina, anchorage point, or hazard, you can just click on the element, and a pop-up window will appear that presents you with other sailors’ comments, recommendations, and other important data.

 This allows you to easily track your route or any possible issues you might encounter on your way, and deal with them accordingly.